 About the Filmmaker:

-Jay Rosenstein is a three-time Emmy winning independent documentary producer, director, writer, and editor whose work has been seen nationally on the PBS series' P.O.V. and Independent Lens, the ABC World News, ESPN, the Nickelodeon Channel, the Independent Film Channel, and film festivals worldwide including the Sundance Film Festival.
+Jay Rosenstein is a Peabody and two-time Emmy award-winning independent documentary producer, director, writer, and editor whose work has been seen nationally on the PBS series' P.O.V. and Independent Lens, the ABC World News, ESPN, the Nickelodeon Channel, the Independent Film Channel, and film festivals worldwide including the Sundance Film Festival.

 His previous work includes the documentaries THE AMASONG CHORUS: SINGING OUT, which aired on the